adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

   links with them.

-* *In-browser emulators* - this emulators works with real browsers, taking full controll of them and using them as zombies for their testing needs.
-This way, you'll have standart fully-configured real browser, which you will be able to controll.
+* *In-browser emulators* - this emulators works with real browsers, taking full control of them and using them as zombies for their testing needs.
+This way, you'll have standard fully-configured real browser, which you will be able to control.
 CSS styling, JS and AJAX execution - all supported out of the box.

 The problem is we need both these emulator type in order to do successful